Adding an Op

 • Next we have a list of arguments.
 These arguments consist of a mixture of Types (i.e. AnyRankedTensor) and Attributes (i.e. TT_OperandConstraintArrayAttr).
 Read more about Types & Attributes here.

-• AnyRankedTensor is part of a tablegen standand library which type aliases to MLIR's builtin Tensor type, with the added constraint that the tensor has a static rank.
+• AnyRankedTensor is part of a tablegen standard library which type aliases to MLIR's builtin Tensor type, with the added constraint that the tensor has a static rank.
 As much as possible we want to use the builtin types and infrastructure provided by MLIR.

 • TT_OperandConstraintArrayAttr is a custom attribute that we have defined in the TT dialect.
 This attribute is used to specify constraints on the operands of the operation.
 For example, the TTIR_MatmulOp requires that the input tensors be in tile layout, this attribute captures this constraint.